loganmarchione/loganmarchione.com/content/posts/2023/07/index.md

 - Single hardware button: I'm sure it's patented, but the Apple Watch has a hardware button, as well as Digital Crown that both rotates and presses inwards.
 Something like this would make navigating the watch interface easier.
 - Metal contacts touching skin: The watch has four metal contacts on the back (two outer two are for charging, the inner two are for debugging).
 [Per the FAQ](https://github.com/espruino/BangleApps/wiki#important-usage-information), the inner two have a small voltage running between them.
 The watch will ship with a piece of tape covering these two, but if the tape were to fall off, the direct contact with your skin _could_ cause corrosion on the contacts or even [skin irritation](https://www.espruino.com/Bangle.js2#contact-corrosion-skin-irritation).
 This _did not_ happen to me, but it's something to be aware of.
 {{< figure src="20230710_005.jpg" width="75%" alt="corrosion" attr="Image from Bangle.js 2" attrlink="https://www.espruino.com/Bangle.js2#contact-corrosion-skin-irritation">}}
 - Magnetic charger orientation: The magnetic charger needs to be attached to the watch from the right-side (if you're looking at the screen).
-I wish the cable could be omni-directional (or use wireless charging).
+I wish the cable could be omni-directional, or use wireless charging (this would also remove the need for the metal contacts).
 {{< figure src="20230710_002.png" width="25%" alt="watch charging cable" attr="Image from Bangle.js 2" attrlink="https://banglejs.com/start2">}}
 - The magnets are weak: The magnets on the charger seem to do a good job aligning the pogo pings to the metal contact points, but they are so weak that the slightest bump makes the pins disconnect.
 I wish the magnets were stronger (or maybe that the pogo pins had less "spring").
 - Make LCD calibration part of the initial "Welcome" tutorial: As I mentioned, the touchscreen response was very poor until I ran the LCD calibration.
 I wish the LCD calibration was part of the "Welcome" tutorial.
 Also, I might just have fat fingers.
 - The watch needs to track the phone's silent mode: If your iPhone is in silent mode or using a [Focus](https://support.apple.com/en-us/HT212608) (like Sleep or Do Not Disturb), your watch will still get notifications.
-I had to manually set the watch to enable "quiet" time each night, then set it back each morning.
+I had to manually set the watch to "quiet" time each night, then set it back each morning.

 # Conclusion

 What did I learn from this?

 First, I learned that I'm not a smartwatch person.
 I don't like having to charge another gadget.
-Plus, I don't really like my phone buzzing, so having a device strapped to me that buzzes is honestly annoying.
+Plus, I don't really like my phone buzzing to begin with, so having a device strapped to me that buzzes is honestly annoying.

 However, this is a very nice device for what it is.
 For $106, you're obviously not getting Apple-esque levels of hardware and software.
 But, if you understand what you are getting, you'll be impressed (I was).
 For an open-source project, this is a very capable device.
 I'm not a developer, but if you are, this could be the perfect device for you.